 Note: We do not currently support signatures for password-protected documents.

 Requesting an E-Signature

-To get an e-signature from a client, you will need to be in the Docs - Public section of their profile and then find the uploaded document that needs signing.
+To obtain an e-signature, open the client account & navigate to the Docs/Public section of their profile and then find the uploaded document that needs signing.

 Note: Once the client e-signs the document, the signed document will replace the original file.

 To request a signature, follow these steps:

-1. Go to Clients and select the client’s name.
-You can also find a client by typing their name into your sidebar’s search field.
+1. Go to Clients and select the Client Account.
+You can also find the account by typing their name into your sidebar’s search field.

 2. Navigate to the Docs tab, open the Public subtab, click on the three dots icon to the far right of the document’s name, then click Request Signature in the pull-down menu.

 4. Once you have finished placing Name, Date, and Initials fields on the document for your client, you have two options:

 SAVE: This saves the changes without sending the document to the client.
 When you select SAVE, all added fields will be saved, and the document will be visible under the Signatures subtab of the Docs tab.
 You will be able to review the document and to add or delete any field.
 The document will not be visible to the client until you hit SEND.